Staying in sync with students is easier with centralised data

-Unfortunately, this is often the case in private higher education.
+Unfortunately, this is often the case in larger education and training provider businesses.
 Because student support involves multiple lines of service – from accommodation, internships and mentoring, right through to counselling, financial assistance and childcare – it can easily involve separate software systems.

 Like barnacles on the hull of a ship, these systems tend to accumulate organically over time as a private provider evolves, turning into a layered, encrusted mess.
-Because these systems don’t talk to each other well, the quality of data intelligence and student experience created is impacted.
+Because these systems don’t talk to each other very well, the quality of data intelligence and student experience that can be created is impacted.

 The cost of having student data out of sync

 When student services-related data is sitting in multiple software systems, education providers have information silos on their hands that often need to be accessed and managed manually, adding to the administration burden the institution has with all the associated costs.